rancher/fleet-docs/docs/quickstart.md

 ## Install

  Fleet is distributed as a Helm chart.
-Helm 3 is a CLI, has no server side component, and is fairly straight forward.
+Helm 3 is a CLI, has no server side component, and its use is fairly straightforward.
 To install the Helm 3 CLI follow the <a href="https://helm.sh/docs/intro/install">official install instructions</a>.

 <Tabs>
   <TabItem value="linux" label="Linux/Mac" default>